Sprung Court is named for Whitman Lyman Sprung, a former principal at Stratford CVI

 Excerpt from the editorial forward in the 1934 Collegian, by Whitfield Lyman Sprung

-Whitman Lyman Sprung
+Whitfield Lyman Sprung

 Sprung was born in 1875 near Brighton, Ont., and entered teaching immediately upon graduating from secondary school school there.
-After five years, he enrolled at the University of Toronto, where he majored in mathematics and science, and and graduated in 1903.
+After five years, he enrolled at the University of Toronto, where he majored in mathematics and science, and graduated in 1903.
 He taught two years at Forest secondary school and then was principal at the secondary school in Lucan.
 In 1906, he qualified as a public school inspector.
 In the same year, he married Jessie Thorne Macaulay (1878-1954).
 She had been born in Hilton, about seven kilometres north of Brighton.
 They had three children: Lyall, Elizabeth and Reginald.

 In 1908, the Sprungs moved to Stratford, where W. L. taught mathematics at the collegiate.